vitessio/website/content/en/docs/21.0/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 	* you can control how many threads and other options with this flag.
 See the [MySQL docs](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-utilities-dump-instance-schema.html) for other options
 * `--mysql-shell-load-flags="{\"updateGtidSet\": \"replace\", \"progressFile\": \"\", \"skipBinlog\": true}"`
-	* `updateGtidSet` must be set to `true` so MySQL Shell updates the executed GTID at the end of the restore
+	* `updateGtidSet` must be set to `"replace"` so MySQL Shell updates the executed GTID at the end of the restore
 	* `progressFile` must be empty indicate we are starting a new backup and not continuing an existing one